Preventive Care

 Definitions of preventive health activities:

-• Diabetes Screen: Everyone should be screened for diabetes no later than age 45.
+• Diabetes Screen: You should be screened for diabetes no later than age 45.
 Your health care provider may screen you at a younger age if you are overweight or have high blood pressure.

-• Breast Cancer Screen: Women between the ages of 40 to 75 should get mammograms.
+• Breast Cancer Screen: Women between the ages of 50 to 74 should get mammograms.
 This is an x-ray of the breasts to help find cancer.
 This test should be done at least once every two years.

 • Pneumococcal Vaccine: Adults 65 or older should get the vaccine.
 Health care providers may also suggest it for people younger than 65 who have certain other health problems.